-Women Today, Campus Crusade for Christ's ministry to women in Canada, has organized an evangelistic outreach around this annual day for the past three years.
+Women Today, Cru's ministry to women in Canada, has organized an evangelistic outreach around this annual day for the past three years.

 Before the event, Women Today staff members trained women to lead those who would come to the outreach and respond to the gospel.
 Gigi Koul invited her nanny, Agnes, who's affectionately called Mom Agnes and who speaks very little English.

 The ballroom was transformed into an international marketplace.
 Agnes nibbled on finger food like bibinka (a spicy bean concoction from Ethiopia) and borborchacha (a sweet Singaporean dessert made from coconuts and sweet potatoes).
 Women dressed in zebra-pattern cloth, grass skirts and other native garb mingled among the crowd.

 On a stage flanked with flags, three different speakers told their stories of growing up in cross-cultural environments.
 Polynesians danced in muumuus, and a mother/daughter duo played piano and violin.

 The final speaker, a mother who grew up in Mexico with her Mexican mother and German father, recounted the value and the struggles of growing up in a bicultural home.
 She told how her faith was her strength.
 She also told the 300 women from more than 30 countries who attended how they, too, could begin a relationship with God through Jesus Christ.